It is a never-ending crusade to keep a dirt bike clean. Knowing how to wash your dirt bike properly is an essential part

 Do yourself a favor and get a good high-pressure washer, it makes the job a whole lot easier, and does a much better job.
 The garden hose may be fine for the family car, but not for a dirt bike.

 I use a Karcher K2 1600psi which I find has just enough pressure to clean a dirt bike.
-1600psi would be a minimum capacity to go for.
+1600psi would be the minimum capacity to go for.

 Lay the bike over on its side with the handlebar resting on the bike stand.
 This allows you to get to those hard-to-reach areas like under the engine, and inside the mudguards.